 How we route.

-Before any submission, our spec writer checks the target repo or program against an internal per-protocol register marking the maintainer's AI posture as friendly, case-by-case, or hostile.
+Before any submission, our workflow checks the target repo or program against an internal per-protocol register marking the maintainer's AI posture as friendly, case-by-case, or hostile.
 We ship to friendly and case-by-case.
-We do not ship to hostile, ever — not under a different framing, not without the footer, not at all.
+We do not ship to hostile, ever, not under a different framing, not without the footer, not at all.

 If a maintainer or program reviewer declines a submission on AI grounds, we update the register entry, block future dispatch to that program, and notify the operator.
 We treat the rejection as information, not an obstacle to route around.